Guide to cycling the Col d’Aspin and the Hourquette d’Ancizan

 Cycling the Hourquette d’Ancizan climb

-The turn-off to the climb of Hourquette d’Ancizan is located at Payolle – approximately 6kms on the descent from the top of the Aspin.
-You will take a left turn here and begin the 10km climb.
 The lower slopes climb quite gently and whilst there are some steeper sections towards the top, in the main the gradient remains quite pleasant.
 As you climb you will find a mix of open both open meadows as well as sections of forest.
+I love this climb for its beautiful green fields and surrounding mountains.
+I was fortunate to watch the stage of the 2022 Tour de France about 6 km from the summit.

 On a hot Summer’s day, you will be thankful for the shade that the alpine forest affords you.
-Like the Col d’Aspin, it is also very common to see grazing animals here – when we climbed we saw cows, horses, and donkeys all the way along.
+Like the Col d’Aspin, it is also very common to see grazing animals here – when I climbed I saw cows, horses, and donkeys all the way along.
 You are never on your own in this area of the Pyrenees with the animals for company.
 From the top, it is all downhill to the village of Ancizan and then back to your starting point of Saint Lary.

 Suggested cycling route